 Before upgrading, carefully review the following information.
 See the full list of frequently asked questions for upgrading ArcGIS Server.

 - For your ArcGIS Enterprise portal to function, it must be the same version as your hosting server.
-You also need to re-install your Web Adaptor instances to the same version as ArcGIS Server.
+You also need to reinstall your ArcGIS Web Adaptor instances to the same version as ArcGIS Server.

 When upgrading an ArcGIS Server site, ensure adequate space is available in the /tmp directory to store contents for the upgraded site.
 Determine the size for both the <install dir>/usr/config-store and <install dir>/usr/directories to approximate ample space.

-- If you have a multiple-machine ArcGIS Server site, you need to upgrade each machine in the site to version 10.7.1.
+- If you have a multiple-machine ArcGIS Server site, you need to upgrade each machine in the site to version 10.9.
 It's recommended that you upgrade each ArcGIS Server machine sequentially; that is, wait until the first machine is upgraded before applying the upgrade to the next one.
-Each ArcGIS Server machine in the site must be at the same version number and be licensed exactly the same.
+Each ArcGIS Server machine in the site must be at the same version number and be licensed in exactly the same way.
+If you have ArcGIS Web Adaptor configured with your machines, upgrade each ArcGIS Web Adaptor instance once its corresponding ArcGIS Server machine has finished upgrading.

-- If you've already configured an enterprise geodatabase as the managed database for your hosting server and you're upgrading to 10.7.1, you'll need to conduct a few additional steps.
+- If you've already configured an enterprise geodatabase as the managed database for your hosting server and you're upgrading from 10.6 or earlier to 10.9, you'll need to conduct a few additional steps.
 Once you've upgraded ArcGIS Server, you'll need to register the enterprise geodatabase as a database (as opposed to a managed database).
 Then, install ArcGIS Data Store and register it as a relational data store.
 This will configure ArcGIS Data Store as your hosting server's managed database.

 - Your ArcGIS Enterprise portal's version must match the version of the hosting server, any GeoAnalytics Server, any GeoEvent Server, and any raster analysis server federated with it.
 For information on supported versions for other federated servers, see Federate an ArcGIS Server with your portal.